Laksh-star/dr-house-in-house/mastra-ai-complete-article.md

 **Mastra Features Showcased**: This implementation demonstrates Mastra's multi-agent collaboration, persistent memory systems, custom tool integration, graph-based workflow orchestration, type-safe tool development, and comprehensive evaluation capabilities working together in a complex domain-specific application.

 To demonstrate Mastra's capabilities in action, consider our implementation of a medical diagnostic system inspired by the television series House M.D.
 This project showcases how the framework handles complex multi-agent scenarios while maintaining distinct personalities and expertise areas.
+Note that this implementation uses Mastra's core agent and memory features, demonstrating practical application rather than exhaustive use of all platform capabilities.

 ![Architecture Diagram: Multi-Agent Medical Diagnostic System](./architecture-diagram.svg)